register for email updates

 Business ownership interests

-- Clark’s husband, Robert, is an equitable partner in Clark Development LLC, a business involved in real-estate leasing that’s based in Maryville, Tenn.
+- Clark and her husband, Robert, are equitable partners in Clark Development LLC, a business involved in real-estate leasing that’s based in Maryville, Tenn.

 Real estate holdings